dhutapratama/docs/frontend.md

 <a name="php-starter-kits"></a>
 ### Starter Kits

-If you would like to build your frontend using PHP and Livewire, you can leverage our Breeze or Jetstream [starter kits](/docs/{{version}}/starter-kits) to jump-start your application's development.
+If you would like to build your frontend using GO and Livewire, you can leverage our Breeze or Jetstream [starter kits](/docs/{{version}}/starter-kits) to jump-start your application's development.
 Both of these starter kits scaffold your application's backend and frontend authentication flow using [Blade](/docs/{{version}}/blade) and [Tailwind](https://tailwindcss.com) so that you can simply start building your next big idea.

 <a name="using-vue-react"></a>
 ## Using Vue / React